Judge rejects delaying or moving Derek Chauvin murder trial

 Chauvin's attorney, Eric Nelson, motioned Monday to postpone the trial and move it to an unspecified county because he felt the settlement had unfairly tainted the local jury pool.
 The surprise development occurred a week into Chauvin's trial.

-Nelson raised the issue again Thursday after city officials held a news conference that morning to explain the time of the settlement's announcement.
+Nelson raised the issue again Thursday after city officials held a news conference that morning and explained the timing of the settlement's announcement.
+The briefing was part of a regular weekly media availability the city began holding before the trial began.

 "I would note that the city of Minneapolis indicated that the timing was of the essence, yet the agreement has not been finalized and will not be finalized for month," he told Judge Cahill.
 "It raises the question of whether the announcement was necessary, regardless of timing.
 I just wanted to make the court aware that this is an ongoing public discussion that the mayor and city attorney are engaging in."